Abdoulaye Kamara: Career

-Paris Saint-Germain

 Kamara is a product of the Paris Saint-Germain Academy.
 He played for the under-19 side of the club in the 2020–21 season despite being three years younger than the maximum age for the team.
 On 5 August 2020, he made his debut for Paris Saint-Germain's senior team in a 1–0 friendly victory over Sochaux.

-Borussia Dortmund

 On 20 July 2021, Kamara signed for Bundesliga club Borussia Dortmund, having declined a professional contract at PSG in order to move to Germany.

+On 20 August 2024, Kamara signed for EFL Championship club Portsmouth on a four-year deal for an undisclosed fee.

+On 1 September 2025, Kamara signed for 3.
+Liga club 1.
+FC Saarbrücken on a free transfer.

 Personal life

-Kamara was born in Guinea.
-He is eligible to represent both Guinea and France internationally.
+Kamara was born in Guinea and holds Guinean nationality.